NinjaSiren/Yes-Vehicles-finally/README.md

 v0.7c
 - Additional patch changes for Combat Extended.
 - Added AI enemy vehicles in raids, and defensive + cargo vehicles in AI caravans.

+v0.7d + Hotfix
+- Major update, New game is optional, but maybe needed.
+(Sorry for the inconvinence.)
+- Added vehicle flammability values.
+(Vehicles can now burn!)
+- Added exploding vehicles when damaged.
+(Boom!
+Vehicles, it kinda has a bug but non-critical.)
+- Added chanceToStartFire values.
+(When vehicles explode, it can cause a wildfire!)
+- Added different color schemes for different AI faction type.
+(Red = Bandits, Light Green = Outlanders)
+- Added support compatibility with Run and Gun.
+- Nerfed vehicle excessive movement speeds.
+(No more ultra-Blitzkrieg!)
+- Changed Combat Extended weapon and melee patches.
+(Fast firing guns galore and accuracy hotfix.)
+- Changed Combat Extended 20x110mm Hispano projectile to explode on impact.
+(Fire in the hole, Boom!)
+- Non-critical bug found when clicking the info of a vehicle.
+- Non-critical bug found when vehicles die and explode.